“Glass’s ability to illuminate and deepen the mysteries of her characters’ lives is extraordinary.”

 I See You Everywhere, Glass’s third book, won the 2009 SUNY John Gardner Fiction Award.
 The collection of linked stories chronicles 25 years in the lives of sisters Louisa and Clem.
 Writing in the New York Times Book Review, Liesl Schillinger says, “Rich, intricate, and alive with emotion, the book reconstructs the complicated bonds between Louisa and Clem… In this novel, Glass has used the edges and color blocks of her own life to build an honest portrait of sister-love and sister-hate–interlocking, brave and forgiving–made whole through art, despite missing pieces in life.”

-Glass’s most recent novel, And the Dark and Sacred Night, is the story of Kit Noonan, an art historian and married father at a crossroads in his life.
+Glass’s 2014 novel And the Dark Sacred Night is the story of Kit Noonan, an art historian and married father at a crossroads in his life.
 Kit goes searching for the father he never knew, discovering in the course of this journey new truths about himself and the world around him.
 Describing the novel’s depth and complexity, San Francisco Chronicle Online reviewer Carolyn Cooke writes that “And the Dark Sacred Night is a quiet novel the way a modest rope of pearls represents the urgent efforts of two dozen oysters.”

 Glass has won fellowships from the National Endowment for the Arts, the New York Foundation for the Arts, and the Radcliffe Institute for Advanced Study.
 Other awards include the Sense of Place Award, three Nelson Algren awards, and the Tobias Wolff Award.
 In 1999, she won the Pirate’s Alley Medal for Best Novella for Collies, which ultimately grew into her debut novel Three Junes.
 She has been a writer in residence at the James Merrill House in Stonington, Connecticut, and a Director’s Guest at the Civitella Ranieri Foundation in Umbertide, Italy.